dmdxv/express-login-protection/README.md

 npm install express-login-protection
 ```
 ## Usage
-Passing no options to Login() will result in a default redirect URL of Rick Astley's Never Gonna Give You U ( You have been warned :) )
+Passing no options to Login() will result in a default redirect URL of Rick Astley's Never Gonna Give You Up
+You have been warned >_>

 ```
 var login = require('./node_modules/login-protection');